OpenCollarTeam/opencollarteam.github.io/docs/Apps.md

 **Color:** changes the color of the label text. `[prefix] label color`
 **Font:** changes the font of the label text. `[prefix] label font`

+# Detach
+Gives a list of occupied attachment points with the names of the objects attached to each.
+Pressing the button with the corresponding name will detach the item (unless there is a lock on detach or Dress is restricted).

+> `[prefix] detach` (opens the "detach" menu)

 # Outfits
 See:  [Outfits](/Outfits)